 Let’s explore some of the best methods of gathering the objective data that can give you a snapshot of your digital marketing efforts.
-Below are seven steps to help you benchmark marketing activities at your organisation.
+Below are seven steps on how to benchmark marketing activities at your organisation.

 1. Narrow down the digital marketing activities you want to focus on

 There are countless variables that you could use when you benchmark marketing – from email open rates to length of time customers spend reading your blogs to downloads of your latest whitepaper.

 So, how do you decide what you’re going to benchmark then?